coldrye-archive/esbases/README.md

 See the [changelog](https://github.com/coldrye-es/esbases/blob/master/CHANGELOG.md) for more information.

-## Limitations

-- installing the optional, global replacements for ``parseInt`` and ``parseFloat`` can lead to unwanted side effects such as mocha failing to run your test suites

 ## Project Site

 The project site, see (2) under resources below, provides more insight into the project,